meldaravaniel/knittr/README.md

 ## [Current Release](https://meldaravaniel.github.io/knittr)

+* Defaults the word to 'knitterz'...because reasons
+* turned off the alert because it was annoying and there's no saved progress anyways.
+* added a checkbox that allows user to choose whether to use 'same length' digits for each encoded character; ie. pad with zeroes

+### Release 0.1
 * Defaults the word to 'knitter' (mostly so I don't have to type something in every time while testing).
 * Alerts when clicking "Let's Knit!" button, but no ability to save yet, so kind of a forward-looking feature.
 * Encodes into binary and bases 3 - 10 using 1-26 as the numbers for each letter.